hozmaster/dyndnsgd/README.md

 ## Instructions

+### Requirements
+OPNSense 22.7 or later since part of code requires PHP 8 or later.

 Only Admin user is normally use this component since nature of this plugin.
 So when user is mentioned in here it's user which have Admin level privileges.